etr359/project-1-movie-analysis/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── profitability_drivers_movies_2015_present.ipynb   <- Narrative documentation of analysis in Jupyter NB
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── Data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code
 ```